cbohara/think_stats/README.md

 "If you have never studied statistics, I think this book is a good place to start.
 And if you have taken a traditional statistics class, I hope this book will help repair the damage."

-## Chapter 1

-### pandas

-  - dataframe: a row for each record and a column for each variable

-  - series: like a Python list with additional features

 ## Chapter 2